 LightWare nominates the following address as its domicilium citandi et executandi for the service upon it of all process, and the following physical address and e-mail address for the service upon it of all notices, in connection with these terms and conditions of sale:

 Address: 2741 Mapleton Avenue, Boulder, Colorado 80304, United States of America

 The notice shall be deemed to have been duly given:

 (i) on delivery to LightWare's physical address between 08h00 and 16h00 on a Business Day;

-(ii) on despatch, if sent to LightWare's e-mail address between 08h00 and 16h00 on a Business Day (or on the first Business Day after that if despatched outside such hours);
+(ii) on dispatch, if sent to LightWare's e-mail address between 08h00 and 16h00 on a Business Day (or on the first Business Day after that if dispatched outside such hours);

 unless the addressor is aware, at the time the notice would otherwise be deemed to have been given, that the notice is unlikely to have been received by the addressee through no act or omission of the addressee.

 Each provision of these terms and conditions of sale, and each part of any such provision, is separate and severable from the others.
 To the extent that any provision in these terms and conditions of sale, or any part of such provision ('Severed Provision or Part') is, becomes or is declared by a court of competent jurisdiction or other competent authority to be unlawful, invalid or unenforceable for any reason or in any jurisdiction, then it will, to the extent that it is unlawful, invalid or unenforceable, be severed from these terms and conditions of sale and treated as if it had not been written (i.e. pro non scripto), without invalidating or affecting the enforceability of the remainder of such provision or the remainder of these terms and conditions of sale.

 The use of any expression covering a process available under South African law shall, if the Customer is subject to the law of any other jurisdiction, be interpreted in relation to the Customer as including any equivalent or analogous proceeding under the law of such other jurisdiction.